ChristophLabacher/SWARM/README.md

 ## Gameplay

 A swarm of fireflies is flying through a cave.
 The user can alter its altitude by moving his right hand up or down.
 He has to, since the fireflies can get caught on the cave’s walls.
 Sometimes one has to navigate through narrow spaces – clenching a fist with your right hand focuses the swarm and makes it easier controllable for a short time.
-After the a couple of seconds of being focused the fireflies are being spread apart.
+After a couple of seconds of being focused the fireflies are being spread apart.

 ![Gameplay](/Readme/gameplay_1.png)

 Within the level there are six “Soundspots”.
-In order to activate it the user has to make a couple of fireflies pass through.
+In order to activate one the user has to make a couple of fireflies pass through.
 Once activated, a layer of sound is starting to play.
 The aim is to complete the playing piece of music, by activating as many “Soundspots” as possible.

 ![Gameplay](/Readme/gameplay_2.png)